graycenw/website/content/about/about.md

 Graycen Wheeler is a freelance science journalist and a master's student in the [SciCom program](https://scicom.ucsc.edu/about/index.html) at the University of California, Santa Cruz.
 She's also a non-practicing biochemist, a tabletop RPG enthusiast, a bike rider and a cat person.

 While completing her PhD in biochemistry at the [University of Colorado Boulder](https://www.colorado.edu/lab/liu/), Graycen realized how much she loved telling stories about science.
 She wrote and edited for [Science Buffs](https://sciencebuffs.org/), a CU Boulder STEM blog, before joining its leadership team and ultimately becoming editor in chief.
-She also founded, hosted and produced the blog's affiliate podcast, [Buffs Talk Science](https://buffstalkscience.com), with [Alison Gilchrist](https://www.alisonrgilchrist.com/).
+She also founded, hosted and produced the blog's affiliate podcast, [Buffs Talk Science](https://buffstalkscience.com).

+Graycen is currently a science writing intern at the DOE's [SLAC National Accelerator Laboratory](https://www6.slac.stanford.edu/) at Stanford.
+Her writing has also appeared in the [Santa Cruz Local](https://santacruzlocal.org/).